C0deWiser/polyglot/readme.md

 #### Fuzzy strings

-Both Gettext (while parsing source codes) and a translataor may mark string as fuzzy.
+Both Gettext (while parsing source codes) and a translator may mark string as fuzzy.
 It means that a string, previously situated on that place, was changed, so current translation might no longer be appropriate.

     #, fuzzy
     msgid "May"